Ghosts

 Discussion

 After reviewing the findings Claude has presented from your query, share a summary and any unexpected or interesting results back in your discussion post.
 Consider how this experience with AI-assisted research reflects broader questions about the role of AI in knowledge work and the role of human expertise in research and analysis.
 Given our discussions of labor this week, how do you feel about this approach to outsourcing a preliminary query?
 Was it useful?
-How does this compaer to other ways you’ve worked with chatbots prior to this class?
+How does this compare to other ways you’ve worked with chatbots prior to this class?